 - Booking a package with us gives you maximum protection.

-- Even in a no-deal scenario, flights will operate between the UK and EU up to 24th October 2020.
+- Flights will continue to operate between the UK and EU until the end of December 2020.

 - Passports will still be valid – just make sure that you have 6 months remaining.